Krisanjana/Wireshark-Project/README.md

 # Wireshark-Project

-## Detecting and Investigating Malware Traffic
+## Detecting and Investigating Network Port Scanning (Reconnaissance Attack)

 # Introduction

-In this project, I use Wireshark to detect and investigate malware traffic.
-Identifying malicious network behavior is crucial for protecting networks and responding to security incidents.
+In this project, I use Wireshark to detect and investigate a network port scan — one of the earliest stages of a cyberattack known as reconnaissance.
+Attackers use port scanning to discover open ports and running services on a target machine before launching a real attack.
+Identifying this behavior early is critical for network defense.

-# Skills learned
+# Skills Learned

-- Malware Analysis Lab Setup
-- Malware Analysis
-- Suspecious link Analysis
-- Detecting and Analyzing malware
-- Static Malware Analysis
+- Network Reconnaissance Detection
-- Dynamic Malware Analysis
+- TCP/IP Traffic Analysis
+- Port Scan Pattern Recognition (SYN Scan, NULL Scan, XMAS Scan)
+- IP Geolocation & Threat Intelligence Lookup
+- Writing Incident Reports

 # Pre-requisites

-- Understanding Networking Concept
+- Basic understanding of TCP/IP and networking concepts
-- wireshark installed in safe environment (vmaware , kali)
+- Wireshark installed in a safe environment (VMware, VirtualBox, Kali Linux)
-- Sample malware PCAP file downloaded from (https://www.malware-traffic-analysis.net/)
+- Sample PCAP file downloaded from: https://www.malware-traffic-analysis.net/ or https://www.pcapr.net/

+# Lab Setup and Tools

+Wireshark: Download and install from https://www.wireshark.org/download.html
+VirusTotal: https://www.virustotal.com — for IP reputation lookup
+AbuseIPDB: https://www.abuseipdb.com — to check if the scanning IP is blacklisted Sample PCAP File: A capture file containing port scan traffic for analysis